 To successfully raise an insanity defense (or “mental defect” defense) in California, a person charged with a crime must prove that it is more likely than not that they were legally insane at the time of the offense.
 California uses the M’Naghten test for legal insanity.
 Under this test, the defense applies if they did not understand the nature of the criminal act or they did not understand that they were doing something morally wrong.

 In many cases, a defendant who raises an affirmative defense—syndrome defense, insanity defense, etc.—does so by entering a dual plea.
 If applicable, a California defense attorney could help you plead “not guilty,” and also “not guilty by reason of insanity.”

 An Affirmative Defense Defeats or Mitigates Otherwise Unlawful Conduct

-As defined by the Cornell Legal Information Institute, an affirmative defense is one that “will negate criminal liability or civil liability, even if it is proven that the defendant committed the alleged acts.”
-In other words, with an affirmative defense, a defendant introduces evidence about their mental state that absolves them of culpability for the underlying offense.
+Rather than denying the allegations against the defendant, an affirmative defense gives some other reason why the defendant committed the alleged acts.
+In other words, with an affirmative defense, a defendant introduces evidence about their mental state that absolves them of culpability or criminal responsibility for the underlying offense.